ananthakumaran/ananthakumaran.github.com/_posts/2023-01-01-solving_n_plus_1_queries_on_rails.md

 times.
 The batch-loader does not go ahead and fetch the data, instead, it just keeps track of the value passed to the `for` method and returns a lazy object.
-In the second phase, the plain JSON hash will be converted string.
+In the second phase, the plain JSON hash will be converted to string.
 During this phase, some methods will be get called on the lazy object, which will trigger the batch load.
 Since the batch loader has collected three ids so far, it will call the callback once with three ids.